Making a complaint

-(4) We will reply to the complainant, usually in writing to tell him/her of our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.
-The client will also be advised in what timescale they will be given an initial/substantive response.
+(4) We will reply to the complainant, usually in writing to tell them of our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.

-(5) If the complainant is dissatisfied with the outcome, or the way the complaint has been handled, the complainant may write to the Complaints Handling Partner who will make such further investigations as are necessary.
+(5) If the complainant in the first instance made their complaint to the person dealing with the matter or their supervisor and is dissatisfied with the outcome, or the way the complaint has been handled, the complainant may reply to the complaints handling director who will make such further investigations as are necessary.

-(6) The Complaints Handling Partner will inform the complainant of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to him.
+(6) The complaints handling director will inform the complainant of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to her.

-(8) We will record and report centrally all complaints received from clients.
+(9) We will record and report centrally all complaints received from complainants.

-(9) We will identify the cause of any problems of which the client has complained offering appropriate redress and correcting any unsatisfactory procedures.
+(10) We will identify the cause of any problems of which the complainant has complained offering appropriate redress and correcting any unsatisfactory procedures.